telefonicaid/iotagent-node-lib/doc/usermanual.md

 ### Logs
 The IoT Agent Library makes use of the [Logops logging library](https://github.com/telefonicaid/logops).
 This library is required in a `logger` object, shared between all of the modules.
-In order for the logging to be consistent across the diferent modules of an IoTAgent (i.e.: the ones provided by the IoTA Library as well as those created for the particular IoTAgent), the `logger` object is exported in the `logModule` property of the library.
+In order for the logging to be consistent across the different modules of an IoTAgent (i.e.: the ones provided by the IoTA Library as well as those created for the particular IoTAgent), the `logger` object is exported in the `logModule` property of the library.
 The agents should use this module for logging.